anshkumar/yugioh-glaze/script/README.md

 ## Step 6: Scripting ##

 Next, you need to script your card.
-That will be covered in the next tutorial.

 # Creating Passive effects #